Cognitive training shows potential to strengthen early recovery from MUD

 20 Apr 2026

-A new pilot study suggests that approach bias modification may help reduce relapse risk after residential treatment for methamphetamine use disorder.
+A new pilot trial suggests that approach bias modification may help reduce relapse risk after residential treatment for methamphetamine use disorder.

 Cognitive training shows potential to strengthen early recovery from MUD

-A new pilot study from Monash University has found promising early signs that approach bias modification (ApBM) may help reduce relapse risk for people undergoing residential treatment for methamphetamine use disorder (MUD).
+A new pilot randomised controlled trial from Monash University has found promising early signs that approach bias modification (ApBM) may help reduce relapse risk for people undergoing residential treatment for methamphetamine use disorder (MUD).

-Led by Professor Victoria Manning and published in Drug and Alcohol Review, the study found promising abstinence rates and good acceptance among those who completed all four sessions.
+Led by Professor Victoria Manning and published in Drug and Alcohol Review, the study found higher abstinence rates among active compared to sham-trained participants and good acceptance among those who completed all four sessions.

 “More than half of ApBM participants reported past‑month abstinence at follow‑up, mirroring the 54% abstinence rate observed in the team’s previous 3‑month study,” Professor Manning says.